carusom/Wilhelmina/README.md

 # Wilhelmina
-Just a test repo to valid connectivity
+Just a test repo to validate connectivity